oasis-tcs/openc2-jadn-im/imjadn-v2.0.md

 ### 3.1.4 Type Definition Shortcuts and Nuances

-This section describes JADN shortcuts and other usage details that add flexibility or simplify the development of IMs.
-The [[JADN Specification](#jadn-v20)] conformance statement (section 8) separates the definition of JADN into "Core JADN" (sections 3.1, 3.2, 4, and 6) and "JADN Shortcuts" (section&nbsp;3.3).
-Section&nbsp;3.3 explains that shortcuts "make type definitions more compact or support the Don't Repeat Yourself (DRY) software design principle.
+This section describes JADN shortcuts and other usage details that add flexibility or simplify the development of IMs. [[JADN Specification](#jadn-v20)] section&nbsp;5 defines a collection of shortcuts that "make type definitions more compact or support the Don't Repeat Yourself (DRY) software design principle.
 Shortcuts are syntactic sugar that can be replaced by core definitions without changing their meaning."
+These shortcuts can reduce
-While the implementation of shortcuts by JADN tools is optional, in a conformance sense, the availability of shortcuts reduces the level of effort required by a JADN schema author and can make a schema more compact and understandable.
+the level of effort required by a JADN schema author and can make a schema more compact and understandable.